MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 ls -a hackathon
 ```

-What's in there?
+What did you see?
 Probably nothing.
 That's ok.
 Let's make some files.
 But first let's try some more `ls` options

 ## `ls -l`